 The SAFE standards have been included by NIST, The National Institute of Standards and Technology, U.S. Department of Commerce.

 Evidence provided by Forensic Document Examiners has been deemed admissible by courts worldwide including Ireland.
-The science fulfils the US Daubert standard for admissibility of expert evidence.

 Below are links to several recent High Court cases in Ireland where I gave evidence